Skip to content

 Data Usage

 While preprocessors and models are trained on data in the usual sense, postprocessors are training on predictions on data.
-When a workflow is fitted, the user supplies training data with the data argument.
-When workflows don't contain a postprocessor that requires training, they can use all of the supplied data to train the preprocessor and model.
-However, in the case where a postprocessor must be trained as well, training the preprocessor and model on all of data would leave no data left to train the postprocessor with—if that were the case, workflows would need to predict() from the preprocessor and model on the same data that they were trained on, with the postprocessor then training on those predictions.
-Predictions on data that a model was trained on likely follow different distributions than predictions on unseen data; thus, workflows must split up the supplied data into two training sets, where the first is used to train the preprocessor and model and the second is passed to that trained processor and model to generate predictions, which then form the training data for the post-processor.
+When a workflow is fitted, the user typically supplies training data with the data argument.
+When workflows don't contain a postprocessor that requires training, users can pass all of the available data to the data argument to train the preprocessor and model.
+However, in the case where a postprocessor must be trained as well, allotting all of the available data to the data argument to train the preprocessor and model would leave no data to train the postprocessor with—if that were the case, workflows would need to predict() from the preprocessor and model on the same data that they were trained on, with the postprocessor then training on those predictions.
+Predictions on data that a model was trained on likely follow different distributions than predictions on unseen data; thus, workflows must split up the supplied data into two training sets, where the first is used to train the preprocessor and model and the second, called the "calibration set," is passed to that trained postprocessor and model to generate predictions, which then form the training data for the postprocessor.

 boots <- rsample::bootstraps(some_other_data)